 Student Orientation (SO) marks the beginning of your membership into the Rensselaer community.
 The purpose of Student Orientation is to help you make a smooth transition from your life in high school to your life as a Rensselaer student.
 SO is designed as a full day-and-a-half series of highly structured programs that cover numerous topics of concern to new students.

 Start to get excited — it’s almost here!
 The First-Year Experience office can’t wait to meet you and your families this summer.
+Orientation registration will not be available until late March.
+You will receive information via email about how to register and next steps.
 If you have any questions in the meantime, please don’t hesitate to contact us.

 FRESHMAN STUDENT ORIENTATION DATES

 Tuesday-Wednesday, July 17 & 18

 |Session 4||Tuesday-Wednesday, August 21 & 22